karlseguin/zuckdb.zig/readme.md

 ```

 ## exec
-`conn.exec(sql, args)` is a wrapper around `query` which returns the number of affected rows for insert, updates or deletes.
+`conn.exec(sql, args) !usize` is a wrapper around `query` which returns the number of affected rows for insert, updates or deletes.

 ## row
-`conn.row(sql, args)` is a wrapper around `query` which returns a single optional row.
+`conn.row(sql, args) !?OwningRow` is a wrapper around `query` which returns a single optional row.
 You must call `deinit` on the returned row:

 ```zig
 var row = (try conn.query("select * from users where id = $1", .{22})) orelse return null;;